EXPERIENCE | EXPLORE | ENGAGE

 TRANSFORMATIVE SPATIAL PEDAGOGIES (2020 - 2024)

-Keywords: Co-Creation; Collaboration; Generosity; In-Situ; Art Education.
+Keywords: Co-Creation; Collaboration; Generosity; In-Situ; Architecture Education.

 WORKING WITH/IN THE GAP (2017 - 2021)

 Working With/In the Gap is a research project dedicated to the transformative potential of in-between space.
-Key concepts like “building”, "space" and “time” as well as the role of the architect in building (climate) just futures are recast through the lenses of the Japanese concept of 間 (Ma).
+Key concepts like “building”, "space" and “time” as well as the role of the designer in building (climate) just futures are recast through the lenses of the Japanese concept of 間 (Ma).
 The research is conducted in affiliation with the Radical Materialities research group at KU Leuven (BE) and the Ecologies of Architecture research group at TU Delft (NL).

 Keywords: Ma; Japan; Arata Isozaki; Space-Time; 4EA Cognition.